How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 On their own, generated starter pack action figures are just cool visuals.
 But to make them stand out and connect with your audience, it's important to optimize them for your platform and add a bit of creative polish.

-Add visual elements like effects, stickers, or animated overlays by selecting the Visuals tab from the left-hand sidebar.
+You could also use the Kapwing editor to add dynamic elements.
+For example, you can add visual elements like effects, stickers, or animated overlays by selecting the Visuals tab from the left-hand sidebar.

 You can also include audio by navigating to the Audio menu.